 Now invite students to discuss in pairs which statement they think is the lie.
 Ask each pair which statement they think is untrue and have them explain why.
-Reveal your answer, and ask students to come up with 3 sentences about themselves.
+Reveal your answer, and ask students to come up with three sentences about themselves.
 I find students need quite a lot of time (at least five minutes) to come up with three ideas.
 If some students are still short of a sentence or two, start the game anyway, and they can finish their statements during play.
-Check students’ statements and then have them take it in turn to read them out to the class.
+Check students’ statements and then have them take it in turns to read them out to the class.
 In each case, the other students have to guess which is the untrue statement.

-For a longer more involved version of this game see the lying game.
+For a longer more involved version of this game, see the lying game.

 Mastermind (AKA Bulls & Cows, Jotto)

 Based on the code-breaking board game where players have to deduce the order of 4 coloured pegs which the other player had hidden behind a plastic guard.
 It’s slightly complicated to grasp but fun when you get the hang of it.